 “Catalan society has a lot to be proud of.
 We’ve achieved 2% GDP growth over the last year, reduced unemployment by 2.6 percentage points, increased employment in almost the same proportion (2.7%), increased business creation by 4.1%, and increased industrial production for the sixth consecutive year and exports for the eighth consecutive year, continuing to set new records,” Torra said.
 According to the president, these figures “justify a positive assessment of the last year and optimism about the outlook for the coming years”.

-The president took stock of the last year at a press conference held at the Palau de la Generalitat, setting out the actions taken by the Catalan government within the framework of six key ideas: A reactivated country, A vibrant country, A country that’s ready, A fair country, A country of equality and equity, and A global country.
-He referred to some 60 of the 264 measures included in a report considered today at a meeting of the Executive Council.
+The president took stock of the last year at a press conference held at the Palau de la Generalitat, setting out the actions taken by the Catalan government within the framework of six key ideas: A reactivated country, A vibrant country, A country that’s ready, A fair country, A country of equality and equity,

 A reactivated country